 The 'Narrative Statement' included in the relevant Statement of Accounts provides links to the Council's plans, including the financial aspects of progress made during the year.
 It provides a review of the Council's financial performance for the year, reference to the Council's key risks and the overall performance of Council in terms of service delivery as well as finance.

-As outlined earlier, during 2023/34 the Council developed its arrangements for reporting the achievement of performance and financial targets to senior officers, and to members in meetings that are open to the public.
-These arrangements continued to develop during 2023/24 and into 2024/25.
+As outlined earlier, during 2024/25 the Council developed its arrangements for reporting the achievement of performance and financial targets to senior officers, and to members in meetings that are open to the public.